-You may be quite eager to settle the question, “What’s my sexual orientation?”
-Perhaps your answer will come after a single reading of this guide, or you may discover that you need more evidence.
-Alternatively, you may be hesitant to settle the question if the thought of being anything other than heterosexual evokes anxiety.
+You may be eager to settle the question, “Am I gay?" or "Am I bi?" or "What’s my sexual orientation?”
+Or you may be hesitant to settle the question if the thought of being anything other than heterosexual evokes anxiety.
 I honor whatever feelings you bring to the process of clarifying your sexual orientation.

 Continue to Part 1, where we'll explore a seemingly simple question that has a complicated answer: